“Okay my name’s Wale you probably know me from the-you know…”

 Just some background for everyone I have been listening to Wale faithfully since 2007 when he gave us his third official mixtape known as 100 Miles and Running that was mixed by Nick Catchdubs.
 I found a lyrical gem with that mixtape.

-I feel so connected because of his love for Jerry Seinfield and the Seinfield show as well.
-I thought I was the only one but nope!
 Fun fact, I almost cried when I missed him perform at my school during my freshman year (how in the world did I miss that?!) and I was also very close to posting him up in my dorm room but I decided to keep those middle school days where I left them.
-And I guess you could call me a fan being as though I recently subscribed to his email blog the DC native created for his fans that he loving calls Moonz.
+And I guess you could call me a fan being as though I recently subscribed to his email blog the DC native created for his fans that he lovingly calls Moonz.
 I am not in love with Wale like that, ha, but I do love his poetry infused music.
 He is like a long lost musical brother.
 He always references sports and as an ex -athlete I can respect that.
 Also, as a poet I can respect poetry in lyrical content.
 I love the way he makes music poetic.
 It reflects my style of artistry.

-Why does it get a 9 though?
+Why does it get a 4 though?
 Well besides the fact that it’s Wale and he is like the homie off the block you always knew was going to be great and make it out the hood, it isn’t trying to be MMG this time around.
 He is an MMG artist but he is not the trap rapper.
 He is the Mama Told Me from Attention Deficit artist.
 He is the Illest B*tch Alive from Ambition rapper.
-And to me it seems like he is finally back.
-I hope he is here to stay this time.
+I like Wale that has the balance.
+Fans tend to critique the most and thats why I hate being a fan, but its hard not to with Wale!
 Hopefully next album we can get a feature from K. Dot, SZA and J. Cole on one track?
 Wishful thinking but in my ears that makes so much sense!

 If you have not listened to the album check it out on Spotify for a free shuffled version of the album and I am sure you won’t be disappointed.